wookey-project/wookeypedia/sphinx/source/quickstart.rst

 Quick start
 ===========

-Welcome to the WooKey project quick start guide.
-The philosophy, main purpose and features of the project are summarized in the :ref:`target` section.

 To compile and to run the project, some dependencies need to be installed.
 Please check the :ref:`dependencies` section to fetch them.